Darkatek7/AmazonBot/README.md

 * Change your Amazon language to german or english or else it won't work!

 ## Run Bot:
-* Run the "setup.exe" file from the installer folder.
+* Run the one of the installers from install folder.
 (Your Anti-Virus might give you a warning as the installer isn't signed)
 * Then run the "AmazonDE_Bot" Program from the path you specified.

 ## Now the Bot should be running!
 Click on Check and Buy Product.